 Indian Passport: You Weak, Useless Thing!

-But feeling cooler and wanted is one thing, and feeling empowered is another.
-Sure my identity, as an Indian makes me feel good, perhaps even respectable, but it does not make me feel empowered – not as long as I hold a Navy Blue coloured passport saying ‘Republic of India’.
+But feeling cool and wanted is one thing, and feeling empowered is the other.
+Sure my identity, as an Indian traveler makes me feel good, perhaps even respectful, but it does not make me feel empowered – not as long as I hold a Navy Blue coloured passport saying ‘The Republic of India’.

-There’s no denying the fact that Indian passport is embarrassingly weak – given our country is considered as one of the leading economic powers in the world.
-From Chinese to Americans to Russians, everyone consider India an important state to trade with, but when it comes to welcoming its members they all take a step back.
+There’s no denying the fact that the Indian passport is weak – given our country is considered one of the leading economic powers in the world.
+From Chinese to Americans to Russians, everyone considers India an important state to trade with, but when it comes to welcoming its members they all take a step back.

-Pretty disgraceful, Indian passport is, right?
+Pretty disgraceful, the Indian passport is, right?

 A Weak Passport Makes You Bleed Extra Money